 Modern Foreign Languages

-The languages department teaches Spanish to all Year 7 and 8 pupils.
-Currently, pupils in Year 9 are studying French or Spanish.
-In Year 10 and 11 we also have some groups preparing for a GCSE in German.
+The languages department teaches Spanish to Year 7,8, 9 and 10 pupils.
+Currently, in year 11 we also have some groups preparing for a GCSE in German, French and Spanish.

 Year 7 and 8

-Currently during Year 7 and 8 all pupils study four hours of Spanish, which enables the majority of pupils to rapidly build on their learning of this language at Primary School.
+Currently during Year 7 and 8 all pupils study one to two hours of Spanish per week, which enables the majority of pupils to build on their learning of this language at Primary School.
 Pupils who have not studied Spanish before arriving at Buile Hill need not worry as they will be given support to help them cover the basics of the language and will soon catch up to the rest of the class.

 In Year 7 and 8 the topics range from 'My Family' in year 7 which tests the pupils ability at describing different people, to 'My holidays' in year 8 which exercises pupils ability in using different tenses.